arpanrec/dotfiles/docs/.script.d/linode-stack-script.md

 [Public Script: 1164660](https://cloud.linode.com/stackscripts/1164660)

-Specific script for Linode to set up a new machine.
+Specific script for Linode to set up a new machine using [debian-cloudinit](/docs/.script.d/debian-cloudinit.md) script.
 It also adds itself to root crontab to run on every day.
 Every time it will pull the script from [GitHub](https://raw.githubusercontent.com/arpanrec/dotfiles/refs/heads/main/.script.d/linode-stack-script.sh).

 Variables: